 In light of all the clacking confessional prose and poetry jockeying for views, it’s hard to imagine people once, quite recently, never spoke of their private lives in public.

-It is hard to fathom how original – how influential – Robert Lowell (1917 – 1977) and his Life Studies were to modern writing when published in 1959.
+It’s hard to fathom how original—how influential—Robert Lowell (1917 – 1977) and his Life Studies would become to modern writing when published in 1959.

 They’re altogether otherworldly now,